Undergraduate Program

 Economics at WashU

-The economics department is home to about 120 graduating students per academic year, with about 80% of those graduating with a Major in Economics.
+The economics department is home to about 145 graduating students per academic year, with about 75% of those graduating with a major in Economics, Economics+Computer Science, or Mathematics+Economics.
 The remainder choose between two minors: the Minor in General Economics and the Minor in Applied Microeconomics.

 Undergraduate Director: John Nachbar